alterat/traduzione-sito-TD/api.md

 ### The role of the Team

-We are working together with AgID in the definition of the technical rules, guidelines, technology standards and the profiles that each PA must adopt, as well as in the design of a new API Catalogue.
+Together with AgID, we are working on the definition of the technical rules, guidelines, technology standards and the profiles that each PA must adopt, as well as on the design of a new API Catalogue.

 ### Media

-For any contact request received from the media and journalists, the Digital Transformation Team press and communication office is the point of reference.
+Any contact request from the media and journalists should be addressed to the Digital Transformation Team press and communication office.

 {% include ipress.html %}